redomar/JavaGame/README.md

 [![Ohloh Stats](https://www.ohloh.net/p/JavaGame/widgets/project_thin_badge.gif)](https://www.ohloh.net/p/JavaGame)

 #####What is JavaGame?
-JavaGame is a game project that i am working on for an assignment for college.
+JavaGame is a game project that have been working on since May.
+I have added many features to the game, but now I am running out of ideas.

 #####Why name it JavaGame?
 Well i'm still not sure what exactly i'm going to do with it, and I haven't thought of a suitable name either